Award for Diversity and Inclusion

 Rudy Keeling Postgraduate Scholarship (Learn More About Rudy)

-The Minority Opportunities Athletic Association (MOAA) is pleased to announce the launch of the 3rd Annual Rudy Keeling Scholarship, offering one $2,500 postgraduate scholarship to a minority administrator who plans to pursue an advanced degree with the intention of furthering his/her administrative pursuits within the intercollegiate athletics industry.
+The Minority Opportunities Athletic Association (MOAA) offers up to two $2,500 postgraduate scholarship to a minority administrator who plans to pursue an advanced degree with the intention of furthering his/her administrative pursuits within the intercollegiate athletics industry.
+The inaugural award was given in 2014.

 As the Eastern College Athletic Conference (ECAC) Commissioner, Rudy Keeling was the first African-American ever to head a major sports conference, a position he held from 2007 until his retirement in January 2013.
 He was also a former member of the MOAA Board of Directors.